eth-cscs/stackinator/docs/index.md

 ### Using Pip

-Stackinator is available on pip:
+Stackinator is available on PyPi:

 ```
 pip install stackinator